gmtsciencedev/scitq-examples/kraken2/README.md

 Kraken2 is really usefull to quickly align sample reads or whole genomes against huge databases.
 When using large database be aware of a relative high number of false positives.

+## New: adapted for new providers

+Recent versions of scitq support Microsoft Azure in addition to OVH, as well as Azure storage in addition to S3 storage.
+Microsoft Azure for instances requires the specific `--provider azure` option when launching the script.
+All `s3://...` URI may be replaced by `azure://...` URI (the standard way of specifying an Azure path is `https://<storageaccount>.blob.core.windows.net/<container>`, which translates in the scitq form as `azure://<container>`, see [scitq documentation](https://scitq.readthedocs.io/en/latest/usage/#input-i) for details).

+When using Azure as a provider for instances, choose the following options:

+- `--region swedencentral` (also any region will do as long as it is a real Azure region like `northeurope` or `westeurope`),
+- `--flavor Standard_E64-32ads_v5` (kraken2 needs lots of memory so any instance with >=512Gb is fine)

 ## resources

 This example requires: